-On January 17, 2022, the Company obtained a one-year term facility from Agricultural Bank of China with a maximum amount of RMB10 million (approximately \$1.6 million) bearing interest at 105% of benchmark rate of the People's Bank of China ("PBOC") for short-term loans, which is 3.85% per annum.
+On January 17, 2022, the Company obtained a one-year term facility from Agricultural Bank of China with a maximum amount of RMB10 million (approximately \$1.4 million) bearing interest at 105% of benchmark rate of the People's Bank of China ("PBOC") for short-term loans, which is 3.85% per annum.
 The facility was guaranteed by the Company's CEO, Mr. Yunfei Li and Mr. Yunfei Li's wife Ms. Qinghui Yuan.
-The Company borrowed RMB10 million (approximately \$1.6 million) up to the date of this report.
+The Company borrowed RMB10 million (approximately \$1.4 million) on the same date for a term until January 16, 2023.

-On February 9, 2022, the Company obtained a one-year term facility from Jiangsu Gaochun Rural Commercial Bank with a maximum amount of RMB10 million (approximately \$1.6 million) bearing interest at 124% of benchmark rate of the People's Bank of China ("PBOC") for short-term loans, which is 4.94% per annum.
-The facility was guaranteed by the Company's CEO, Mr. Yunfei Li and Mr. Yunfei Li's wife Ms. Qinghui Yuan.
-The Company borrowed RMB10 million (approximately \$1.6 million) up to the date of this report.
+On February 9, 2022, the Company obtained a one-year term facility from Jiangsu Gaochun Rural Commercial Bank with a maximum amount of RMB10 million (approximately \$1.4 million) bearing interest at 124% of benchmark rate of the People's Bank of China ("PBOC") for short-term loans, which is 4.94% per annum.
+The facility was guaranteed by 100% equity in CBAK Nanjing held by BAK Investment and the Company's CEO, Mr. Yunfei Li and Mr. Yunfei Li's wife Ms. Qinghui Yuan.
+The Company borrowed RMB10 million (approximately \$1.4 million) on the same date for a term until January 28, 2023.